mhaupt/basicode/README.md

 come with a piece of JavaDoc commentary that describes how they work, so I'll refer to those for further details.

+### Files and Printing

+BASICODE supports reading from and writing to files on different kinds of media that were in use at the time when it was invented.
+These include cassette tapes, floppy disks, and microdrives.
+Since this BASICODE implementation would typically not have access to such media, it defaults to always opening files on the file system the implementation is running on.

+If file names are given without any directory prefix (which would be unusual in BASICODE to begin with), files will be expected to be located, and can be expected to be created, in the directory the `java` command to start BASICODE was issued.

+Similarly to file I/O, printer output is also emulated.
+The BASICODE implementation will open a file named `BASICODE-printer.txt` that will contain any output sent to the printer.

 ### Tests

 The grammar and basic functionality of the BASICODE implementation are